vicmoh/RoundRobin/README.txt

  ***************************/

---------------<<< HOW TO RUN THE PROGRAM >>>--------------
+--------------<<< HOW TO RUN THE PROGRAM >>>-------------- PLEASE READ!!!
+Due to using LinkList API, I have to create folders such include for the header files To run the program.

 * Type "make" to compile
+(if inputFile.txt is in a folder use "./the_folder_name/inputFile.txt to run the program rather than just the name of the file")

 * To run FCFS, type "./bin/run -r 10 < inputFile.txt"
 * To run Round Robin, type "./bin/run -d -r 10 < inputFile.txt"
 * To run Verbose Mode, type "./bin/run -v 10 < inputFile.txt"